 As your business grows, your website is likely to have more pages, products, categories, etc. added to it — you need to take them into account and continually update your site structure so you don’t fall victim to issues like broken links, empty categories, duplicate content, etc.

-To wrap up, your website architecture plays a huge role in both UX and SEO.
+Plus, your website structure plays a huge role in both UX and SEO.
 With a user-friendly website architecture, you’ll boost your average session duration and encourage visitors to engage with your content.
-In turn, this leads to better rankings and conversions.
+It also makes every page of your site easy to find, easy to crawl and clearly connected to everything around it, leading to better rankings and conversions.